For information on installing PlanGrid, please visit our Getting Started with Windows article.

 You can also select any tool in the markup toolbar and use the lock to keep using it.
 Once you’re done, click on the lock or on another markup tool to unlock it.
-This will allow you, for example, to place several issue stamps in a row quickly.
+This will allow you, for example, to place several task stamps in a row quickly.

 Selecting and Editing Markups

 1. To select an markup, open your sheet and click or tap on the markup.
 To select multiple markups, you can use the multi-selection tool (lasso and rectangle selection) or use the keyboard shortcut: hold down CTRL while selecting multiple markups.

 2. Once selected, you can move the markup to another location on the sheet, or edit its size.
 To move the markup, click anywhere inside the dashed border to drag the markup to a new location.
 To edit the size, click and drag on the shape handles to expand or contract the markup.

 3. To view the markup details, such as who created it and when, attached photos, and more, simply click the markup to select it.
 The "Edit" button will select automatically and open a pane on the right-hand side where you will see the details about that specific markup.

 4. To share markups with the entire project team, select the markup, then choose "Publish to Project" from the action bar that appears.
 Once the mark up is published to the project, it will be visible to all users on the project team.
 If you would like to remove a markup from the published set, simply select the markup to open the action bar menu, and click the blue "Publish" button to unpublish.